Dz229/Genetic-Algorithm-KP/README.md

 # Genetic-Algorithm-KP
-Code ploting the progress of solving Knapsack PRoblem using Genetic Algorithm
+Ploting the progress of solving Knapsack PRoblem using Genetic Algorithm